-- 4.32 EFRAG considers that current service cost includes: - a) contribution for the period based on which the return would be determined; and - b) the fair value of the guaranteed return promise linked to the amount above. - 4.33 EFRAG considers that the mentioned components of current service cost reflect the additional salary that the entity would have to pay to the employee for him to be able to purchase a pension plan with the same conditions.
-Since the fair value of employee's service cannot be reliably measured, in EFRAG's opinion such an approach would best reflect the cost of a service agreement between an employer and an employee if no other reward conditions had been agreed.

-4.34 If we take Year Three of the example in this Discussion Paper, the current service cost is as follows:
+- 4.33 Under the approach current service cost includes: - (a) Employer's contribution for the period based on which the return would be determined; and - (b) The fair value of the guaranteed return promise linked to the employer's and employees' contributions for the period. - 4.34 EFRAG considers that the mentioned components of current service cost reflect the additional salary that the entity would have to pay to the employee for him to be able to purchase a pension plan with the same conditions.
+EFRAG deems this to be a good proxy for the value of the employee's service, which cannot be directly measured. - 4.35 In Year Three, the current service cost is as follows: